 Why Choose Traverse?

 Small, Intimate Setting: Our intentionally small program size creates a safe and supportive environment for young adults to heal and grow.
 Our group size ranges from 4 – 10 young adult clients.
-We utilize a minimum 4:1 staff to client ratio providing our young adult clients with a great deal of individualized support.
+We utilize a high staff to client ratio providing our young adult clients with a great deal of individualized support.

 Adventure Activities: Weekly outdoor activities such as rock climbing, rappelling, mountain biking, stand up paddleboarding, and other team-building activities are integrated with therapeutic goals to promote personal development and skill-building.
 No prior experience is necessary with any activity.
 All adventure activities are tailored to all skill levels.